Go Bo Diddley

 Go Bo Diddley is the second album by American rock and roll musician Bo Diddley, released in July 1959.
-The album was Bo's first studio album that included some material that hadn't been prereleased on singles, and his first LP for Checker Records.
+The album was Bo's first studio album that included some material that had not been prereleased on singles, and his first LP for Checker Records.
 In 2003, Rolling Stone ranked it number 214 on its The 500 Greatest Albums of All Time, and 216 in a 2012 revised list.

 Background

 The B-side to the single "Hush Your Mouth", "Dearest Darling" was released June 1958 and also released on Bo Diddley's self-titled debut album.
 Bo's next single "Willie and Lillie" was released in November 1958 and then released on this album.
 Bo's next single "I'm Sorry"/"Oh Yea" was released in February 1959 and reached number 17 on Billboard magazine's Hot R&B Sides chart.
 The next single "Crackin' Up" b/w "The Great Grandfather" was released in May.
 Go Bo Diddley was released two months later in July.
 In November 1959, Bo released his most popular single "Say Man"/"The Clock Strikes Twelve" which became a crossover hit reaching number 20 on the Billboard Hot 100.